pvcraven/networking-down-under-book/source/chapter_04/chapter_04.rst

 With Ethernet, we do this by plugging one computer directly into another computer.
 A direct connection is a bit more complex than you might expect because Cat 5 cable expects you to connect to a central hub rather than to another node.
-As discussed in Chapter 2, an Ethernet cable has lines to transmit to the hub and lines to receive data from the hub.
+As discussed in :ref:`chapter_02`, an Ethernet cable has lines to transmit to the hub and lines to receive data from the hub.
 If you are connecting two computers together, rather than a computer to a hub, both computers will transmit on the same lines and no